 - Chemical filter

 Each filter has its own purpose in the canister.
 The mechanical filter strains the unwanted particles away from the water.
-The biological filter on the other hand keeps harmful organisms away such as bad bacteria and fungi.
-Finally, the chemical filters absorbs harmful chemicals that could lead to poisoning the fish or staining the water.
+The biological filter on the other hand, keeps harmful organisms away, such as bad bacteria and fungi.
+Finally, the chemical filters absorb harmful chemicals that could lead to poisoning the fish or staining the water.

 Having said that, the benefits of the external filter are the following: